e3tonJames/e3tonJames/README.md

 ## Hi there 👋
 ### I'm James, I use he/him/his pronouns
-I am a BS Information Technology and Cybersecutity student studying at the University of Southern Maine
+I am a Bacholors of Science student studying Information Technology

 <!--